Young Hammersmith and Fulham Foundation

 Overview

-Young Hammersmith and Fulham Foundation (Young H&F), established in April 2017 and registered as a charity in February 2017 (Charity Number: 1171749), operates as an infrastructure organization supporting Hammersmith & Fulham's youth sector.
-With annual income of approximately £397,000, the foundation supports over 100 member organizations through grants, training, and capacity building.
-Funded primarily by John Lyon's Charity and the London Borough of Hammersmith & Fulham, Young H&F is part of the wider Young People's Foundation (YPF) model operating across London boroughs.
-The organization's mission is "to strengthen Hammersmith & Fulham's youth sector by supporting the individuals, organisations, and communities working with young people,“ with a vision of ”a borough where every young person can thrive, supported by a strong, connected and well-resourced youth sector."
+Young Hammersmith and Fulham Foundation (Young H&F), established in April 2017 and registered as a charity in February 2017 (Charity Number: 1171749), operates as an infrastructure organisation supporting Hammersmith & Fulham's youth sector.
+The foundation supports over 100 member organisations through grants, training, and capacity building.
+Young H&F is part of the wider Young People's Foundation (YPF) model operating across London boroughs.
+The organisation's mission is "to strengthen Hammersmith & Fulham's youth sector by supporting the individuals, organisations, and communities working with young people,“ with a vision of ”a borough where every young person can thrive, supported by a strong, connected and well-resourced youth sector."

 Funding Priorities

-• Young people aged 14-21 (or up to 25 with SEND) assess and award grants to local youth organizations
+- Young people aged 14-21 (or up to 25 with SEND) assess and award grants to local youth organisations

 Direct Grants to Young People: Individual grants for personal development

-• Unique youth consortium helping smaller organizations access larger funding
+- Unique youth consortium helping smaller organisations access larger funding

 Priority Areas